geektoto/card-miniprogram/README.md

 ```

-The first few lines are emitted by the `-AstubDebug`,
+The first few lines are emitted by the `-AstubDebug`, which you can omit if you are certain that your stubs are
+correct.
+You can add more stub files to the